 |Fall 2019||Spring 2020||Summer 2020||Fall 2020||Spring 2021||Summer 2021||Fall 2021|

 The weekend sessions will begin at noon on Friday and continue through Saturday, ending at noon on Sunday.
 This minimizes the time away from home and work.
+In addition to residency weekends, each new cohort should plan to attend an orientation in July prior to the start of their program.
+Dates for the upcoming orientations are listed below:

 The George Washington University Virginia Science and Technology Campus is in Loudoun County, inside the University Center complex in Ashburn, Virginia.
 The Campus is conveniently located off Route 7, one mile west of Route 28, and only five miles north of Dulles International Airport.
 For this reason, we highly recommend that you plan to fly into Dulles International Airport.
 GW does not provide transportation from the airport to campus, so students should plan their own methods of transportation from the airport.